Skip to main content

 const client = createClient({ siteCode: 'my_site_code', configuration });

-// The `NONE` log level allows no logging.
+// The `NONE` log level does not allow logging.

 client.setLogLevel(LogLevel.NONE);

-// Or use directly KameleoonLogger
+// Or use KameleoonLogger

 KameleoonLogger.setLogLevel(LogLevel.NONE);

-// The `ERROR` log level allows to log only issues that may affect the SDK's main behaviour.
+// The `ERROR` log level only allows logging issues that may affect the SDK's main behaviour.

 client.setLogLevel(LogLevel.ERROR);

-// Or use directly KameleoonLogger
+// Or use KameleoonLogger

 KameleoonLogger.setLogLevel(LogLevel.ERROR);

-// The `WARNING` log level allows to log issues which may require an attention.
+// The `WARNING` log level allows logging issues which may require additional attention.

 // It extends the `ERROR` log level.